unerrored/unerrored/readme.md

 # 💫 About Me:
-🔭 I just work on what looks cool.<br>🌱 I'm learning Python at the moment.<br>💬 0 contact methods, if you want to message me, help yourself.
+🔭 I just work on what looks cool.<br>🌱 I'm learning Python at the moment.<br>💬 All of my contacts are qrexxed except Discord (z1lh)

 # 💻 Tech Stack: